Rohithv07/ml/README.md

 # ml
 ml practice

-justing studying using the python coodes
+justing studying using the python codes and using Google Colab